 The Norwegian Government has taken the principles of universal design and applied them across all policies to create maximum inclusion.
 This makes everyone responsible for inclusion at every level – in the built environment, outdoor areas, transport, and ICT.
 Here is an update to “Norway Universally Designed by 2025”.

-In 2008, the Ministry of Children, Equality and Social Inclusion, launched its first Action Plan 2009-2013, which sets the goal of Norway being universally designed by 2025.
+In 2008, the Ministry of Children, Equality and Social Inclusion, launched its first Action Plan 2009-2013.
+It sets the goal of Norway being universally designed by 2025.

 In 2010, Norway amended its Planning and Building Act to include universal design.
-In 2016, The Delta Centre was given responsibility to coordinate the actions in the 2015-2019 plan.
+The Delta Centre was given responsibility to coordinate the actions in the 2015-2019 plan in 2016.
 This plan is more comprehensive and covers ICT and communications to a more detailed level.
 This is in recognition of how we are becoming more reliant on digital applications.